rayhog/aviator-jekyll-template/_documentation/tql1.04.md

    1. Select the Nodes that you want to use in your query.<br>
    2. Identify the node attributes that store the information you require.<br>
    3. Select relationships to connect nodes that hold the data that you require.<br>
-   4. Write your MATCH statement<br>
+   4. Write your MATCH statement

   <br>
   Here’s some examples:
   <br>
   <b>Objective:</b> To find software that contains the name Adobe.<br>

     * The Software Product node has an attribute called name.<br>
     * We use MATCH to select the SOFTWARE_PRODUCT node and the name attribute to filter for Adobe.<br>
     * For each Technopedia node, you can view the list of attributes on that page.<br>
     * We have to use the WHERE clause with the equals operator to specify condition `name = "Adobe"`.<br>
   <br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.name = "Adobe" Return s`

   <br>
   In this example, software products that have Adobe in the name fields are returned.
   <br>